Hendrix-CS/csci151/projects/gui.md

 * include at least two GUI components with event handlers that visibly change the GUI, and
 * the GUI has persistent state modeled by a pertinent class of the student’s creation, representing an abstraction of the underlying data representation.
   * the `Controller` has an instance of this class as an attribute.
-  * the class uses an array, `ArrayList`, linked list, stack, or queue in a useful and pertinent way.
+  * the class uses an array, linked list, `ArrayList`, `Stack`, or `ArrayDeque` in a useful and pertinent way.

 To **Complete** this project, the project must,
 * work as intented (no bugs or missing elements)
 * be something that someone would conceivably want to use,
 * exhibit some creativity and have some interesting features, and
-* include an evaluation document that adequately describes the project.
+* include an evaluation document that:
+  * adequately describes the project;
+  * discusses how data is incorporated into and retrieved from its central data structure.